cloudflare/circl/README.md

 [![CircleCI](https://circleci.com/gh/cloudflare/circl/tree/master.svg?style=svg&circle-token=a184a4d0cbff045907c8061bda35fc17dab465dc)](https://circleci.com/gh/cloudflare/circl/tree/master)

 CIRCL (Cloudflare Interoperable, Reusable Cryptographic Library) is a collection of cryptographic primitives written in Go.
-This library includes a set of packages that target cryptographic algorithms for Post-Quantum (PQ), and Elliptic Curve Cryptography (ECC).
-The goal of this library is to be used as an effective tool for deploying secure cryptography providing high quality, clear, high performance, and secure code.
+The goal of this library is to be used as a tool for experimental deployment of cryptographic algorithms targeting cryptographic algorithms for Post-Quantum (PQ) and Elliptic Curve Cryptography (ECC).

 ## Implemented Primitives